Can I towel dry a ceramic coating?

 I wouldn't use chamois leather (or 'flunky') on coated paint.
 Leather has no pile, so any grit sits between it and the clearcoat and gets dragged about.
 On a slick coating, you end up pushing harder just to move the water, which is where the fine wash-marring comes from.
 It also tends to smear a thin film that flashes into water spots, especially with hard water.
 The better way is to sheet most of the water off, then lay a big plush or twisted-loop microfibre on the panel, pat and lift, minimal wiping, flip often.

 Air blowers are brilliant on ceramics.
 Touchless drying means you’re not grinding anything across the paint, and the airflow chases water out of badges, mirrors, trims, grilles, fuel flaps, wheel nuts and brake callipers – all the little traps that drip and spot later.
 It keeps towels cleaner and speeds the job up nicely.
+As an alternative to an air blower, you could take your car for a drive around the block.

 What to buy – for a dedicated car dryer with filtered air, a gentle warming element, variable speed, a long hose and a rubberised nozzle so you don’t mark anything.
 Pet-dryer style units are great value, the proper vehicle dryers are more powerful.
 A clean electric leaf blower works in a pinch, just make sure the intake isn’t sucking up dust.
 You’ll find them at detailing suppliers online, decent motor accessory shops and some pet stores.
 In the UK, expect roughly expect to pay £80–£200 for mid-range, £200–£400+ for professional kit, which is a little spendy unless you are a dedicated enthusiast.